Independent Integration Systems Engineering

 Engineering a Strong World

-Never heard of Systems Engineering before?
+Never heard of Systems Engineering?
 Don’t know what a Sustaining Systems Engineer is?
-It is to your benefit to understand both.
+Now you will.

-In the design, development, and operation of a complex system, the systems engineer is the one ultimately in charge of overseeing, managing, coordinating, and scheduling all of the suppliers, consultants, manufacturers, engineers, human resources personnel to train, etc. that would need to contribute to this large project, and the systems engineer would therefore need to have a basic knowledge and understanding of these specific positions and practices in general in order to provide insights, guidance, and recommendations to help optimize the functioning of a system.
-Individuals can take on the role of their own Sustaining Systems Engineer, drawing on knowledge, resources, and strategies to make informed decisions about their well-being.
-A systems engineer facilitates the design, development, and management of systems, ensuring that they operate efficiently and effectively.
-Similarly, individuals can actively manage various aspects of their lives, such as nutrition, exercise, relationships, and personal development, to promote overall well-being.
-Individuals can adopt a coaching mindset toward themselves, setting goals, monitoring progress, and making adjustments to achieve desired outcomes in their lives.
+In the design, development, and operation of a complex system such as an F-35 fighter jet or space mission, the systems engineer is the one ultimately in charge of overseeing, managing, coordinating, and scheduling all of the suppliers, consultants, manufacturers, engineers, human resources personnel to train, etc. that would need to contribute to the project, and the systems engineer would therefore need to have a basic knowledge and understanding of these specific positions and practices in general in order to provide insights, guidance, and recommendations to help optimize the functioning of a system.
+Individuals can take on the role of their own Sustaining Systems Engineer, drawing on knowledge, resources, and strategies of systems engineering to make informed decisions about their well-being.
+A sustaining systems engineer manages the operations, maintenance, and optimization of systems, ensuring that they operate efficiently and effectively in order to achieve specific intended results.

-You are the primary System of Interest (SOI).
+You are the primary System of Interest (SOI) that you are in charge of.

 The cyber age presents an unprecedented level of complexity in most people’s lives.
 Daily schedules are packed with work, shopping, sports, meetings and media.
 Many say they feel weak, exhausted and can’t think sharply.
-They go home, eat the typical cuisine, then go to a screen to get some feelings to mix in with their fear to then fall asleep on.
-Maybe tomorrow will be better?
+When the work day is over, it’s time to grab dinner and then get more feelings from a screen to mix in with an underlying fear to then fall asleep on.
+Can tomorrow’s results be any better if the script stays the same?

-How well do you understand your system and job?
+How well do you understand the systems within your system and how they affect each other, or your system's integration with other systems?

-As ridiculous as this picture is, how applicable is this in comparison to the complexities that are beyond our understanding of everyday life in the Cyber Age?
+As ridiculous as this picture is, how applicable is this in comparison to the complexities that are beyond our understanding, yet are surrounding and affecting everyday life in the Cyber Age, taking the focus off of what matters?

-If a system, whether it be an individual human being, an educational system, a jet, or any other system, is not functioning in a well-informed, scientifically or logically correct or methodical way, it can be said that it may reflect a failure on the part of the systems engineer, or it at least may be indicative of a lack in the systems engineer’s necessary skills, knowledge, and/or understanding in order to effectively make educated decisions and fulfill their role.
-This could be due to ignorance of science and other facts, a failure to apply available evidence or research, or a lack of competence in thinking and analysis.
+If a system, whether it be an individual human being, an educational system, a jet, or any other system, is not functioning in a well-informed, scientifically or logically correct or methodical way, it can be said that it may reflect a failure on the part of the systems engineer, or it at least may be indicative of a lack in the systems engineer’s necessary skills, focus, knowledge, and/or understanding in order to effectively make educated decisions and fulfill their role.
+This could be due to ignorance of science and other facts, a failure to apply available evidence or research, distractions, or lack of competence in thinking and analysis.
 The results of poor performance on the part of the systems engineer can be serious, leading to system breakdown and system failure.
-In other words, if the systems engineer hopes to effectively and positively make improvement on their system of interest, they must truly “own” every aspect of the SOI.
+In other words, if the systems engineer hopes to effectively and positively make improvement on their system of interest, they must truly take responsibility and “own” every aspect of the SOI, despite the endless amusements and influences “pressing” in from all around.

-In this context, the “systems engineer” could be seen as anyone responsible for developing, managing, or operating the system, whether it’s an individual making decisions about their own life or an administrator overseeing any other system.
+In many ways, a “systems engineer” could be seen as anyone responsible for developing, managing, or operating the system, whether it’s an individual making decisions about their own life or an administrator overseeing any other system.
 A skilled systems engineer would be expected to apply systematic approaches, informed decision-making, and logical practices to optimize the functioning and outcomes of the system.
 This might involve analyzing information, identifying goals and objectives, designing effective processes, and continuously evaluating and improving performance.
+When you use XSE strategies to help sharpen your mind, strengthen your body, and liberate your spirit, you become the Pilot SE.

 XSE helps you master your system and position over it.

 Life is more complex than ever before.
 There are external and internal variables impacting the future and potential of your SOI.
-With the infinite factors effecting your system, it’s difficult or impossible to perform a thorough analysis without the use of AI.
+With the infinite factors effecting your system, it can be difficult or even impossible to perform a thorough analysis without the use of AI.
 That’s why XSE is developing the first Systems Engineering Software program, XSE Flight, specially designed for reverse engineering, system development, and sustaining systems engineering of the human in addition to Systems Engineering of any other system of interest at any level.
 Open your eyes to focus in on a new twist on clear vision.
-Apply XSE’s innovative twist to critical thinking to realize the success of systems engineering (esp.
-XSE).
-Identification, elite sourcing and strategic systems analysis from XSE’s vantage point empowers application for optimal functioning and maximal system performance.
+Apply XSE’s innovative twist to critical thinking to realize the success of systems engineering.
+Identification, authentic and ultimate sourcing and strategic systems analysis from XSE’s Vantage Point empowers application for optimal functioning and maximal system performance.

 People have lived for thousands of years without systems engineering...